jackhumbert/cheebo/content/pages/ranks.md

 * 10 cross-realm events/practices

 Rank 4 Rewards:
-* I will make you a hunter belt flag
 * may wear a plain yellow belt
-* may wear the hunter symbol
-* may hold rank 3 and below challenges
+* may herald rank 3 and below challenges
 * may challenge rank 4 monsters
 \
 \